Levator Ani Syndrome

 The first thing that patients can do to relieve the pain is to use sitz baths (sitting in shallow warm water).

-Lifestyle changes can also help with the symptoms of the syndrome.
+Lifestyle changes can also alleviate the symptoms of the syndrome.
 For example, a diet that contains a moderate amount of fiber can help with regular bowel movements and avoid constipation or diarrhea.
 It is also important to stay active and avoid prolonged periods of sitting.
 Daily relaxation techniques such as yoga and meditation can also help.

 To temporarily relieve the symptoms of levator ani syndrome, some doctors may prescribe muscle relaxants such as Flexeril (cyclobenzaprine).